ACME Newspictures

 ACME Newspictures sometimes credited as Acme News Photos was a United States news agency that operated from 1923 to 1952.

 History

 ACME operated from 1923 to 1951, under the auspices of Newspaper Enterprise Association.
 Earlier it was known as United Newspictures.
 It was bought out by United Press in December 1951.
 Corbis has some of the images in its collection, while some are held by the New York Public Library.

-ACME Newspictures was located at 220 E 42nd Street, New York, NY.
-Phone number was MUrray Hill 2-3191.
+ACME Newspictures was located at 220 East 42nd Street, New York City.